AdobeDocs/commerce-cloud-service.en/help/cloud-guide/development/overview.md

 ### Cloud metapackage

 Adobe Commerce on cloud infrastructure uses a metapackage that requires `magento/product-enterprise-edition`.
-To get the latest updates for a specific version of Commerce, use the following constraint syntax:
+To get the latest updates for latest version of Commerce, use the following constraint syntax:

 ```text
 >=current_version <next_version